boyter/boyter.org/content/posts/sloc-cloc-code.md

      3.08s     11.05s     78:           return 0, []byte{}
 ```

-The second param is not actually required so by changing it to a nil we get the following.
+The second param is not actually required in this case.
+So by changing it to a nil return we get the following profile which improves the performance considerably.

 ```
          .          .
 76: